snabbco/snabb/README.md

 # Linux system calls for LuaJIT

 What?
 An FFI implementation of the Linux kernel ABI for LuaJIT.
+This means you will be able to program all the functionality the Linux kernel provides to userspace directly in Lua.

 Why?
 Making a C library for everything you want to bind is a pain, so I thought I would see what you could do without, and I want to do some low level system stuff in Lua.

 Linux only?
 Not so easy to port to other Unixes, you need to check the types and constants are correct, and remove anything that is not in your C library (that applies also to any non glibc library too), and test.
 Patches accepted, but will probably need to restructure for maintainability.
 However you may well be better off using [LuaPosix](https://github.com/rrthomas/luaposix) if you want to write portable Unix code.

-Requirements: Needs LuaJIT 2.0.0-beta10 or later.
-Generally tested using git head.
-Currently requires git head.
+Requirements: Needs [LuaJIT 2.0.0](http://www.luajit.org/) or later.

-Also supports [luaffi](https://github.com/jmckaskill/luaffi) so you can use with standard Lua; all the tests now pass, have added some workarounds to support current issues in luaffi which could be removed but these are not performance critical or important now as all the major issues have been resolved.
-There may still be a few issues in code that is not exercised by the tests, but actually luaffi has fixed most of the issues that were coming up anyway now.
-This is now tested and working with Lua 5.1 and 5.2.

-Releases after tag 0.3 do not currently work with luaffi, please use that until fixed.
-Using new ffi features to simplify code.
+The code does not currently support the main Lua implementation, only LuaJIT.
+It used to support [luaffi](https://github.com/jmckaskill/luaffi) but this has not kept up with LuaJIT ffi features.
+At some point I intend to support Lua directly, but this will be after the API has stabilised.

+This code is beta.
+Interfaces will change in future.
+The code is riddled with TODOs.
+On the other hand it does work, and the changes at this stage will be smaller than in the past.

+## Requirements

+LuaJIT 2.0.0 or later.
+ARM (soft or hard float), x86 or AMD64 architectures; intend to support PPC and MIPS in future.
+Either glibc or [Musl libc](http://www.musl-libc.org/); currently uClibc is not supported.
+For full testing (as root) a recent kernel is recommended, eg Linux 3.5 or Ubuntu 12.04 is fine, as we use many recent features such as network namespaces to test thoroughly.

 ## Examples